opengeospatial/ontology-crs/discussion-paper.md

 ### Linked data-aware SRS registries

 Many CRS reqistries allow the definition of own types of coordinate reference systems.
 While these registries allow to access these resources for example in WKT, they usually do not support sharing these kinds of data in a linked data compatible way, i.e. as a SPARQL endpoint or as an RDF dump which could be referred to.
-One reason for this might be that
+One reason for this might be that no vocabulary in RDF exists to share CRS definitions.
+This does not necessarily warrant the definition of a CRS RDF vocabulary, one could simply share coordinate reference system definitions as simple RDF graphs with WKT literals.

 ### Federated queries and unknown coordinate reference systems

 ## Representation of coordinate systems for non-georeferenced data

+Increasingly, 3D models are subject to be shared online

 ## Proposed Use Case 2